Ernie Bucher: Head Coach

 Josh Tribe: Offensive Coordinator & QB’s

-Coach Tribe is entering his 21st year coaching high school football and his seventh with Capistrano Valley.
+Coach Tribe is entering his 22nd year coaching high school football and his 8th with Capistrano Valley.
 During that time, he has primarily coached the quarterbacks and receivers while spending a few seasons working with the defensive side of the ball.
-He is excited about this enthusiastic group of players at Capistrano Valley and is looking forward to seeing them develop as teammates, exceed their individual expectations of on field performance, and reaching their team goal.
+He has been fortunate enough to coach many of those teams into the playoffs including runs to the semifinals and championship game.
+In his time as the offensive coordinator at Capo he has worked with some outstanding athletes that have earned All-League, League MVP, and All-CIF honors.
+He is excited about this enthusiastic group of players at Capistrano Valley and is looking forward to seeing them develop as teammates, exceed their individual expectations for performance, and reaching their team goal.

 He is a graduate of California State University, Fullerton with a bachelor’s degree in Kinesiology and a minor in mathematics.
-Since earning his teaching credential and masters in education, he has been a teacher in the math department at neighboring Aliso Niguel.
-He is starting his third year teaching in the math department at Capistrano Valley.
+Since earning his teaching credential and masters in education, he has been a teacher for Capistrano Unified for the past 12 years.
+He is starting his fourth year teaching in the math department at Capistrano Valley.

 Vince Mouleart: Wide Receiver’s Coach

 Coach Mouleart begins his fourth season on the Cougar staff working with the Receivers and Special Teams.
 This will be his second year as the Offensive Coordinator for the JV team.
 He previously was at Aliso Niguel High School for six years where he coached Receivers, Special Teams and served as the JV Head Coach/Offensive Coordinator.